Bernheim Arboretum and Research Forest: Garden Pavilion

 Designed by the Louisville firm of Nevin & Morgan in 1961, the Garden Pavilion is a six-sided redwood structure located on Lake Nevin and reflects a mid-century modern style.
 It is surrounded by a vine-covered pergola, which cools the building in the summer.
 The building is the center of the clematis stem shaped configuration.
 The Garden Pavilion is available year-round for weddings, meetings and gatherings.

 Research building

 The Research Center opened in 2004, providing office space and research facilities for horticulture and forest management and meeting space for scientific research.
 Global Change, bird migration, insects, amphibians, small mammals, and grassland grazing as well as stream restoration are currently being studied.
 The cultivation of selected perennial and tree species take place in greenhouses within the complex.

 Visitors center

-The environmentally friendly and sustainably designed, innovative and award-winning Visitor Center opened to the public in 2005.
-Designed by William McDonough + Partners of Charlottesville, Virginia and Barnett and Bagley Architects of Lexington, it was conceived as a "building like a tree" with pergolas, arbors and living roof, along with other design feature that reflect the ecology of Kentucky, created to connect to its sense of place.
+The Visitor Center opened to the public in 2005.
+Designed by William McDonough, Partners of Charlottesville, Virginia, and Barnett and Bagley Architects of Lexington, it was conceived as a "building like a tree" with pergolas, arbors and living roof, along with other design feature that reflect the ecology of Kentucky, created to connect to its sense of place.
 It has received numerous awards including the Platinum level of the LEED certification program.